z4kn4fein/stashbox-mocking/README.md

     //check the result
     Assert.Equal("test", result);

-} //StashRocks will call the Verify() method on all configured expectations on it's dispose
+} //StashRocks will call the Verify() method on all configured expectations on its dispose
 ```

 ## Further things that each package offers